We are always very interested in Purchasing Victorian Taxidermy, please respond via this on-line form of what you have for sale. HERE

 Energy field and production have remained static and are also showing signs of decline.

+Countries are for the first time becoming "net" imports of fuel (UK figures in 2001.
 2.5 million barrels per day produced and 1.7 million barrels per day used.
 The consumption figure has increased.
+Natural gas for the same period demonstrates that we use 90% of our current production.

 Proven reserve "write downs" to further complicate the assessment of field life(s).
 Shell's error in write downs may pave the way for others or at the very least question other companies write downs.

-Limited and little spare capacity in the developed world What are the most recent causes of both increased energy use and the cost of the energy?
+What are the most recent causes of both increased energy use and the cost of the energy?

 China and India are seeking develop using the western world development model